pablojmarti/its-wednesday-my-dudes/README.md

 - curl

 ## Getting Started
-To sucessfully use this script you must first copy the `.env.example` file to `.env`
+To successfully use this script you must first copy the `.env.example` file to `.env`
 ```
 cp .env.example .env
 ```